dovuofficial/dovu-offset-widget/README.md

 - context: A duplication of your partner identifier.
 - reference: A reference to your customer that is offsetting carbon through the marketplace, will be null if no ref is provided.
 - retirement-tx: This identifier is a state proof ready string that links back to Hedera transaction.
+- retired-kgs: The amount of kgs that have been retired from the transaction.
 - reserve-remaining-kg: This provides a figure for the remaining kilograms that have been reserved for you after retirement.

 ```json